What is cloud hosting?

 If you want to go with cloud hosting, there are a few things that factor into the price.

 Firstly, there are your requirements for the server itself in the terms of resources, memory, operating system, and similar technical requirements.
 Something as simple as the operating system can have a big influence on the price.

 Secondly, there’s a difference between picking an existing plan vs. a custom plan with a hosting provider.
 If you can find an existing plan with a hosting provider that fits your needs, then that’ll typically be cheaper than having a custom plan.

 Lastly, there’s the type of hosting that you require.
 Public, shared cloud hosting is the cheapest option, while private and managed are both more expensive.

 A cloud CMS is a content management system that includes cloud hosting on top of its other features.

 With traditional content management systems, you have to buy a license or download the CMS and handle hosting yourself.
-This can be any way you want to, either by hosting it on-premise or through a hosting provider in a data center.
+This can be done any way you want to, either by hosting it on-premise or through a hosting provider in a data center.
 You can even set up the CMS on cloud hosting if you want to.